Krishna Pandit

-Career
+Club career

 Pandit was born in Chandigarh, he took his schooling at St. John's High School, Chandigarh, and first went to learn football at the age of 8.
 Pandit played his first match in under-12 team as a midfielder.
 Pandit represented his state in national level competitions before being selected to join the AIFF Regional Academy in 2012.
 Before joining the academy, Pandit was coached by former India international Sanjeev Maria.
 He was considered very highly rated among most involved with Indian football after he scored eight goals in only five matches during the AFC U14 Festival.
 Eventually, Pandit joined Minerva Punjab, at the time still known as Minerva Academy.
 He soon played for the club during the I-League 2nd Division.

 After Minerva Punjab earned a spot in the I-League, the top division of Indian football, Pandit made his professional debut on 8 January 2017 against Chennai City.
 He came on as a 76th-minute substitute for Manandeep Singh as Minerva Punjab drew the match 0–0.